Millicent2000/Superstore-Data-Analysis-Project/README.md

 - Standardized data types (numbers, text, dates)
 - Estimated Profit using an assumed average margin of 19%
 - Calculated Profit Margin using:
-- Profit ÷ Sales
+  Profit ÷ Sales
 - Created a Business Status column using an IF function to classify performance

 ### Exploratory Data Analysis (EDA)

-Initial exploration was carried out to understand patterns and trends:
+Exploration was carried out to understand patterns and trends:

 - Identified top-performing regions and categories
 - Analyzed customer distribution and contribution to sales
 - Examined monthly sales trends to detect seasonality
 - Compared sales across different product categories

-This step helped guide the dashboard design and key metrics selection.

 ### Data Analysis & Visualizations
 #### Key KPIs